EMGuyant/inquisitive-nature/_posts/2022-10-11-power-bi-iterators.md

 >As DAX expressions get longer and more complex formatting the expression will help make them easier to read and understand, tools such as [DAXFormatter](https://www.daxformatter.com/){: .post__link} can aid in formatting if needed

-The concept of evaluation context has been mentioned in this post as well as in [Part One](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link}.
+The concept of evaluation context has been mentioned in this post as well as in [Power BI Row Context: Understanding the Power of Context in Calculations](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link}.
 Evaluation context is the context in which a DAX formula evaluates a calculation.
-There are two types, [Part One](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link} explored the first type, row context.
+There are two types, [Power BI Row Context: Understanding the Power of Context in Calculations](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link} explored the first type, row context.
 This post explored iterators or specific functions which create row context to perform multi-column calculations.
 Check back for Part Three of this series which will explore the second type of evaluation context, the filter context.

 <br>